 For his efforts, Puzo was named the MAC Coach of the Year, while he saw senior Olivia Miller win MAC Player of the Year and freshman Bea Dechant win MAC Freshman of the Year.
 In his three seasons at Miami, 10 different players have won a total of 14 All-MAC awards.
 That includes tying a record with six All-MAC selections during the 2013 season.
 The team has also seen significant success in the classroom, as the RedHawks have won a total of three team and 34 individual academic honors from the National Field Hockey Coaches’ Association.

 "I have enjoyed my time here at Miami," said Puzo.
 "It is great to be associated with such a prosperous academic institution.
 This is a great place for my family and I am looking forward to many more successful years in Oxford.”

-Prior to his time at Miami, Puzo spent the previous two seasons as the associate head coach at Virginia, where he helped lead the Cavaliers to the NCAA Semifinals each year.
+Prior to his time at Miami, Puzo spent the previous two seasons as the associate head coach at Virginia, where he helped lead the Cavaliers to the NCAA Semifinals in 2009 and 2010.
 Virginia had an overall record of 28-8 and was ranked in the top-10 nationally every week during his time there.

 Prior to his time at Virginia, Puzo was the head coach of CD Terrassa, which plays in the Honor Spanish Division, the top division in Spain and one of the top men's field hockey leagues in the world.
 He also was an assistant coach at Ohio State from 2001-07, helping lead the Buckeyes to two Big Ten Championships (2001 and 2006) and three appearances in the NCAA Tournament (2001, 2005 and 2006).
 He began his collegiate coaching career at American University, where he was an assistant from 1997-99.